GitbookIO/javascript/README.md

 ![](./assets/intro.png)

+JavaScript is the world's most popular programming language.

+JavaScript is the programming language of the Web.

+JavaScript is easy to learn.

 JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 As of 2022, 98% of websites use JavaScript on the client side for webpage behavior, often incorporating third-party libraries.

 Do not confuse JavaScript with the Java programming language.
 Both "Java" and "JavaScript" are trademarks or registered trademarks of Oracle in the U.S. and other countries.
 However, the two programming languages have very different syntax, semantics, and use.